cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/README.md

 ## Notes on formatting

 Note that double-indent (two tabs) or anything more that three spaces produces a code block.
 That's not necessarily what one would expect.
-Also, in nested lists the second level items might appear as a code block if there are empty lines.
+Also, in nested lists the second level items might appear as a code block if there are some commented lines in between.